openbroadcaster/quick-start/index.md

 ### Schedule a Show

-Once the Player is provisioned and playing the DPL, go into Server and schedule a Playlist
+Once the Player is provisioned and playing the DPL, go into Server and schedule a `Playlist` and `Media`

 1. Open `Schedule` on the bottom navigation bar on server